 The following quotation comes from a review article that is being published this month.

-"While peripheral immune access to the central nervous system (CNS) is restricted and tightly controlled, the CNS is capable of dynamic immune and inflammatory responses to a variety of insults.
+Researchers are becoming aware that autism is another neuroinflammatory condition that can be triggered in animal experiments.
+Terbutaline, a bronchodilator also used to arrest preterm labor, has been associated with the development of human autism.
+In animal experiments, terbutaline given early, also induce a condition that appears to be like autism.
+Neuroinflammation, mostly associated with innate immunity, characterized by activation of microglia and astroglia, as well as increased cytokines and chemokines, has recently been documented in post mortem studies of autism brains and in the animal damaged by neuroinflammation.(REF/FULL TEXT)"While peripheral immune access to the central nervous system (CNS) is restricted and tightly controlled, the CNS is capable of dynamic immune and inflammatory responses to a variety of insults.
 Infections, trauma, stroke, toxins and other stimuli are capable of producing an immediate and short lived activation of the innate immune system within the CNS.
 This acute neuroinflammatory response includes activation of the resident immune cells (microglia) resulting in ... the release of inflammatory mediators such as cytokines and chemokines.
 Chronic neuroinflammation is a long-standing and often self-perpetuating response that persists long after an initial injury or insult. ...
 The sustained release of inflammatory mediators works to perpetuate the inflammatory cycle, activating additional microglia, promoting their proliferation, and resulting in further release of inflammatory factors.

 Neurodegenerative CNS disorders discussed are multiple sclerosis (MS), Alzheimer's disease (AD), Parkinson's disease (PD), Huntington's disease (HD), and amyotrophic lateral sclerosis (ALS)."(REF/ FULL TEXT)